-Currently many sports devices use GPS for positioning.
-There are a constellation of up to 31/32 GPS satellites at any one time doing their thing.
+Currently, many sports devices use GPS for positioning.
+There is a constellation of up to 31/32 GPS satellites at any one time doing their thing.
 Not all are operational at any one time.

 GPS is the name specifically for the American positioning system.

 It’s fairly hard to get GPS accuracy below 5m, indeed the precision of GPS is 5m, and hence working out how fast you are going and exactly where you are is difficult.
 But, add in a runner’s footpod or a cyclist’s wheel-based speed sensor and you can get your speed/pace more accurately defined.

 I’d argue that, with a decent hardware implementation, the GPS method of working out speed/pace has been good enough for most people, most of the time.

 However, for navigational purposes, some athletes REALLY need to know CONFIDENTLY and EXACTLY where they are.

 Imagine a tiny little antenna bouncing about as you run.
 All the swinging and bouncing when you run is HARD to keep track of.
 Even harder when you hide the antenna by earing the watch the ‘wrong way around’.
 It’s easier when cycling to keep track, but hard when running.